-See e.g. [Kameyama] for this notion and references therein.
-It is clear that weak exactness implies (st).
-In fact for generalized multimodal pairs, (st) corresponds to topological transitivity.
+It is clear that weak exactness implies (dp).
+In fact for generalized multimodal pairs, (dp) corresponds to topological transitivity.
 Namely

 Proposition 2.4.
-For every $(f, K) \in \mathcal{A}$ the map $f|K$ satisfies strong transitivity property.
+For every $(f, K) \in \mathscr{A}$ the map $f|K$ satisfies density of preimages property.

 The proof is not immediate.
 We provide it in Appendix A, in Proof of A.7, Step 1.
-This fact is related to the fact that each piecewise continuous piecewise monotone mapping of the interval which is topologically transitive is strongly transitive, see [Kameyama].

-In the general continuous mappings setting, it is easy to provide examples of topologically transitive maps which do not satisfy (st).
+In the general continuous mappings setting, it is easy to provide examples of topologically transitive maps which do not satisfy (dp).